 - Ammaarah is a 54 year-old Programme Co-ordinator living in Soweto, South Africa and working in a university.
 She runs a MoodleNet instance for her university which her colleagues find useful as they not only discover and discuss resources from their colleagues in the university, but also from peers worldwide.
 Ammaarah has reduced the burden of administration and custom development for both herself and her team while offering an interoperable, feature-rich system.

 Trainers and teaching assistants

-MoodleNet helps trainers and teaching assistants who want to create and showcase the courses they help create by incentivising them to create openly-licensed resources and guide and allowing them to create a professional profile showing their achievements.
+MoodleNet helps trainers and teaching assistants who want to create and showcase their courses.
+By incentivising them to create openly-licensed resources, MoodleNet also enables them to create a professional profile showing their achievements.
 (Unlike using several social and professional networks in an attempt to create the same effect.)

 - Bohdan is a 43 year-old naturalised Canadian living in Vancouver and who has recently moved into a senior role in a new company.
 In his previous role as a trainer he was living in Vancouver and shared a wide range of content, news, thoughts, and opinions which bolstered his professional profile.
 Although he had no Moodle experience prior to joining MoodleNet, by sharing his experiences Bohdan been able to show that he is quick to learn.

 - Lúcio is a 23 year-old Teaching Assistant who lives in Manaus, Brazil.
 He began developing his technical skills after being asked to help provide support to students on his school’s Moodle Cloud site.
 Lúcio found the help he required, as well as a way to augment his meagre salary, via MoodleNet.
 He creates crowdfunded content for those seeking to better use Moodle Cloud, releasing these resources as OER.
 He is also building a portfolio of credentials, and has been issued Open Badges by both Moodle HQ, a South American partner with whom he has done some work, and members of the MoodleNet community.